daniele22/MapReduce_Customer_Segmentation/README.md

 ### Notebooks
-In the notebook folder there are Jupyter Notebooks that can be used to visualize the data of the different dataset and visualize the results after the computation of the clusters.
+In the notebook folder there are Jupyter Notebooks that can be used to visualize the data of the different datasets and visualize the results after the computation of the clusters.
 In the fist case for the data visualization each notebook is specific to a particular dataset, in the second case it's a general notebook that can be used also with other dataset files.